jbkoh/jbkoh.github.io_source/content/home/about.md

 # List your qualifications (such as academic degrees).
 [[education.courses]]
-  course = "Pursuing Ph.D. in Computer Science and Engineering" institution = "University of California, San Diego (USCD)"
+  course = "Pursuing Ph.D. in Computer Science and Engineering" institution = "University of California, San Diego (UCSD)"

 [[education.courses]]
   course = "B.S. in Electrical and Computer Engineering"